By Dr. Paul Jerard, E-RYT 500, YACEP

 How can Yoga create states of bliss?
-With the many forms of practice, Yoga provides the opportunity for experiencing higher states of consciousness.
-This is a naturally occurring phenomenon that accompanies Yoga practice, even if the individual practicing it is not actively seeking such experiences.
-Many times, people begin Yoga for purely physical reasons, but stick with it for a lifetime, because of the spiritually-enriching elements.
+With the many forms of practice, Yoga allows one to experience higher states of consciousness.
+This naturally occurring phenomenon accompanies Yoga practice, even if the individual practicing it is not actively seeking such experiences.
+People often begin Yoga for purely physical reasons but stick with it for a lifetime because of the spiritually-enriching elements.

-The pull of the ego is strong; and one way or another, it will make an individual identify with it once more.
+The ego’s pull is strong; one way or another, it will make an individual identify with it once more.
 In this state, the bliss can no longer be felt.
 However, the ego is now fighting a losing battle because the awakening has already begun.
-After having glimpsed this higher state, no one can forget it altogether, even if they are no longer actively seeking a higher state of consciousness.
+After glimpsing from this higher state, no one can forget it altogether, even if the observer is no longer actively seeking higher consciousness.

-This state eventually ebbs and fades away, making daily Yoga practice necessary, in order to remain in that state for longer periods of time.
-As the conscious attention is taken away from the ego, more and more often, its voice will become less powerful, until finally, the ego is essentially silent.
+This state eventually ebbs and fades away, making daily Yoga practice necessary to remain in a state of bliss for extended periods.
+As conscious attention is removed from the ego, its voice will become less powerful more often until it is essentially silent.

 © Copyright – Aura Wellness Center – Publications Division